June 15, 2020

 New students also are encouraged to take Latin and/or Greek at the appropriate level.
 Those who have previously studied Latin or Greek should consult with a member of the departmental faculty to determine which course would be appropriate.
 We offer proficiency tests in both Latin and (on demand) Greek during Orientation and in Latin during the spring semester.
 For many reasons, it is ideal for students to begin studying a language in their first year of college, and our elementary courses in both Latin and Greek are specifically designed to meet their needs.
 No previous linguistic training is required or assumed for these courses, but regular attendance and thorough preparation are crucial.

-Students majoring in classics may choose any one of the four forms of the major:
+Students majoring in classics may choose any one of the four tracks:

 A Senior Capstone and CLAS 471 Senior Seminar are required of all majors.
 Students must declare their classics major by November 1 of their senior year.

 Students who intend to continue the study of the classics in graduate school are advised to choose the Latin and Greek form of the major and to develop reading ability in both French and German.